VANCOUVER BUNGALOWS INCREASED IN VALUE 1,167% IN 30 YEARS

 Land values remain constant.
 Only the price of buildings rise and fall with either renovation, or depreciation.

 This tenet has been turned upside down by the Vancouverism.
 Land values have gone through the roof: The Tower-and-Skytrain paradigm is ‘lifting’ land values rather than keeping them stable.
 However, it turns out that the market is being hijacked more than lifted.
 The decisions to build Towers-and-Skytrain were made by the provincial government, not local councils.
-The profits from turning the tables is flowing into the pockets of a small cadre in the population, while the market as a whole has left behind along with the vast majority of Vancouverites.
+The profits from turning the tables is flowing into the pockets of a small cadre in the population, while the market as a whole was left behind along with the vast majority of Vancouverites.

 3. LAND VALUES INCREASE AS PARCELS SUPPORT HIGHER LEVELS OF DENSITY.

 Land values—location, location, location—attract international capital.
 Building regulations command higher prices when greater amounts of density are permitted on a single plot.
 The effect is contagious.
+Towers once only permitted downtown have now leached out into the neighborhoods.

 Vancoverism feeds from this tenet.
 In a speculative land market social values no longer shape community planning.
 In Vancouver, for example, the Mount Pleasant Community Plan was ‘updated’ in 2012.
 The exercise identified new sites for towers and for hi-rise to the exclusion of anything else.